The Great Chinese Fireball of December 22, 2020: Conclusions

 \section{Conclusions}

 We give some results about the CN20201222 fireball, observed at about 23h 23m 33s UTC on December 22, 2020 and detected by the US surveillance satellites.
 The fireball was generated by the fall of a small asteroid of about 7 m in diameter.
 The explosion height is consistent with a fragmented rocky body and the computed heliocentric orbit supports an asteroidal origin.
 Fortunately, the potential fragments of the small asteroid did not fall in sea so, with an accurate search on the ground, it will be possible to find some interesting samples of the original body.
-The strewn field is approximately between two points with geographical coordinates ($+31.3^\circ$ N; $96.3^\circ$ E) and ($+30.3^\circ$ N; $96.5^\circ$ E), for a total surface area of about 4000 $\textrm{km}^2$.
-However, given the unknown uncertainty of the satellites data (we have assumed reasonable values only), these results should be taken with caution.
+The probable total strewn field is approximately between two points with geographical coordinates ($+31.3^\circ$ N; $96.3^\circ$ E) and ($+30.3^\circ$ N; $96.5^\circ$ E), for a surface area of about 4000 $\textrm{km}^2$.
+This large extension is a direct consequence of the low inclination of the trajectory, fortunately the strewn field for selected $M/S$ ratio are much smaller.\\ Given the unknown uncertainty of the satellites data - we have assumed reasonable uncertainties values based on some well-studied past cases - these results should be taken with caution.
+In this regard, it would be very appropriate to add the estimate of the uncertainties to the satellite data released by the CNEOS which, however, are of military origin.
+Observations from orbit of atmospheric explosions would be a powerful tool for studying the origin of bright fireballs and could be very useful for delimiting strewn fields on the ground.
+Based on our experience with CN20201222, if the data are also to be useful for the meteorites search, the uncertainties should be about an order of magnitude lower than the values adopted here.